 Many of his fine art projects involve indigenous people from around the world.
 His project “Clay and Ash” was featured in the National Geographic proof blog.
 He has received multiple awards for his work by institutions including Communication Arts, National Geographic, Seeker projects, PPA, WPPI and AI-AP.

 Mayfe Ortega is a visual artist based in Quito, Ecuador.

 She is interested in generating spaces and moments that allow people to interact, learn, discover and re-discover ...
-Her work includes the feature film “Blomberg´s secrets”, the educational TV series “The invisible team” and “Dreamcatchers”.
-She has also organized the first mute Film Festival in latin America.
+Her work includes the feature film “Blomberg´s secrets”, the educational TV series “The invensible team” and “Dreamcatchers”.
+She has also organized the first Deaf Film Festival in latin America.